tusharg2210/To-Do_App_iOS/README.md

 ## Architecture

-MVVM (Model-View-ViewModel) architecture.
+1. MVVM (Model-View-ViewModel) architecture.
-Core Data/Realm for data persistence.
+2. Core Data/Realm for data persistence.
-SwiftUI for UI (optional) or Swift for backward compatibility.
+3. SwiftUI for UI or Swift for backward compatibility.

 ## Contact